anonymous-047/Spatial-Computing/README.md

 ## Generation of orders
 - [Code](automative_order_creating_per_branch+logic_gate.py)
 - Here contains the code used to generate all possible orders.
+Using Queue, in each step, generate a dictionary that contains all the possible elements for next step based on the current item.
+- There are two main functions for the generation of orders.
+- 1. Next Possible item generation
+- 2. Filter states
+- 3. Generate by branches